bruceLstanton/securecrt-session-generator-for-cml/README.md

 ### Scripted Method
 - Execute the crt_session_generator.bat from the source directory or via a shortcut to it.
-- Follow the prompts in the terminal
+- Follow the prompts in the terminal.

 ### Manual Method
 - Open a command prompt/PowerShell session.